Petal 2 Visa Card Review

 When the Petal 2 marketers say “no fees,” they mean it.
 There are no annual fees, foreign transaction fees, late-payment or returned-payment fees.

-Although you start with a bare-minimum 1% cashback rate, your on-time payments over the next six to 12 months will unlock higher rewards rates and look flattering in your credit file.
-Six on-time payments bumps up your rewards rate to 1.25%; 12 timely payments and you score a 1.5% cashback rate.
+Chance to raise the cash back rate.
+Although you start with a bare-minimum 1% rewards rate, your on-time payments over the next six to 12 months will unlock higher rewards rates and look flattering in your credit file.
+Six on-time payments bumps up your rewards rate to 1.25%; 12 timely payments and you score a 1.5% cash back rate.

-Petal notifies you of local businesses where your spending can snag 2% to 10% cashback.
+2% to 10% cash back at select merchants.
+Petal notifies cardholders of local businesses where purchases earn an elevated rewards rate.
 Win (for the merchant)-win (more cashback for you)!

 What we don't like

-Move along if you’re looking for a sign-up bonus, balance-transfer deal or 0% introductory APR on new purchases.
+No welcome bonus, balance-transfer deal or 0% introductory APR on new purchases here.

 The $500 - $10,000 credit limit may be limiting to some who are approved for amounts at the lower end of the spectrum.